curiouslychris/smooch-docs/slate/source/includes/rest/managed/_integrations.md

 # Integrations
 This set of endpoints is used to configure and manage various front-end messaging channels.
 A JWT is required with `account` scope.
 The paths below assume that the call will be made using an 'account' scoped JWT.

-The currently supported integration types are: Facebook Messenger, LINE, Telegram, Twilio SMS, WeChat, Viber and Email.
+The currently supported integration types are: Facebook Messenger, Twitter DM, LINE, Telegram, Twilio SMS, WeChat, Viber and Mailgun.

 ## Create Integration